joaompinto/KubePG/README.md

 This repository provides scripts that can be used to setup a kubernetes playground using libvirt.

-Planned:

-- [x] Install CentOS 7 nodes using virt-install
-    - [x] server .iso image
-    - [x] minimal kickstart
-- [ ] Install Upstream Kubernetes using kubespray

-Tested on Fedora 30, should work with any modern Linux distribution.
+## Motivation

+If you are searching for the easiest/quickest option to get a local hosted Kubernetes cluster for experimentation, the best options are [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), [minishift](https://docs.okd.io/latest/minishift/getting-started/installing.html) or [k3s](https://k3s.io/).

+Mini*/k3s are great for testing, they are packaged/installed using custom methods which were optimized for an easy/quick experience but which are very different from the methods that you would use to install a production kubernetes cluster.

+There are several vagrant-based projects that work nice for production-alike environment, but they mostly rely on VirtualBox and/or Vagrant specific features that you will not use in a production deployment.

+KubePGS leverages he same libvirt/kvm that you are likely to find on opensource based virtualizaion providers, and uses [kubespray](https://github.com/kubernetes-sigs/kubespray) which you might also be using for production deployments.

 ## Requirements

 - Libvirt/KVM setup per your Linux distribution instructions
 - virt-install

+Tested on Fedora 30, should work with any modern Linux distribution.

 ## Install